arthurgleckler/scheme-srfi-index/readme.rst

 The file has a syntax compliant with the proposed syntax, and wherever the symbol ``???`` apears it should be inserted by human intervention.

 Also it is not guaranteed that all the definitions actually found in the SRFI's are actually present;  or that all the listed symbols are actually correct.
-For example in SRFI-0 the symbol ``features`` is missing from the extracted data, although it is defined in the actual document.